Game Changer Wrestling

 Game Changer Wrestling (GCW), formerly known as Jersey Championship Wrestling (JCW), is an American independent professional wrestling promotion based in New Jersey.
-The promotion was originally founded by Ricky Otazu in 1999, it was rebranded under its current name in 2015, after a sale to Danny Demanto and current owner Brett Lauderdale.
-The promotion specializes in hardcore wrestling, as well as mixed martial arts-inspired shoot style matches.
+The promotion was originally founded by Ricky Otazu in 1999; it was rebranded under its current name in 2015, after a sale to Danny Demanto and current owner Brett Lauderdale.
+The promotion specializes in hardcore wrestling, as well as mixed martial arts–inspired shoot style matches.

-GCW has since grown from running shows based in New Jersey, to holding events across the United States, as well as internationally in Japan and Mexico.
-Annual events include Backyard Wrestling, Bloodsport, Joey Janela's Spring Break, the Nick Gage Invitational, and the Tournament of Survival.
+GCW has grown from running shows based in New Jersey, to holding events across the United States, as well as internationally in Canada, United Kingdom, Japan, Australia, Germany, France, and Mexico.
+Annual GCW events include Backyard Wrestling, Bloodsport, Joey Janela's Spring Break, the NGI, and the Tournament of Survival.

 History

 As Jersey Championship Wrestling

 Jersey Championship Wrestling (JCW) was founded by independent wrestler Ricky Otazu, also known by his ring name of Ricky O, in January 1999 in New Jersey.
 JCW ran their first show on January 29, 2000, in Lyndhurst, New Jersey.
 Later that year, JCW hosted the inaugural Jersey J-Cup, which featured many of the top independent wrestlers of that period.
 They would continue to host the tournament until 2004, when JCW was sold to rival company National Wrestling Superstars (NWS).

 The promotion would remain dormant for nearly a decade until September 2013 when, after the closure of National Wrestling Superstars, Otazu reclaimed the rights to JCW and reopened the promotion.
 In April 2014, JCW opened its own training school in North Bergen.
 Later that year, JCW would return to hosting the Jersey J-Cup.